Peristalsis Is Characteristic Of Smooth Muscle

 The enteric nervous system—a complex network of neurons embedded in the walls of the digestive tract—plays a central role in coordinating peristalsis.
 Often called the "second brain" due to its complexity, this neural network can operate somewhat independently from the central nervous system, controlling digestive motility through local reflex circuits.
 When stretch receptors in the intestinal wall detect the presence of contents, they trigger inhibitory signals to the smooth muscle ahead of the material and excitatory signals to the muscle behind it, creating the coordinated wave of contraction and relaxation that defines peristalsis.

 The actual contraction of smooth muscle cells involves calcium ion influx triggering the interaction between actin and myosin filaments.
-Unlike skeletal muscle, which requires neural stimulation for each contraction, smooth muscle can maintain contraction with less energy input once calcium levels are elevated.
+Also, unlike skeletal muscle, which requires neural stimulation for each contraction, smooth muscle can maintain contraction with less energy input once calcium levels are elevated.
 This efficiency supports the sustained contractions needed for effective peristalsis over extended periods.

 Clinical Significance of Peristaltic Dysfunction